kodecocodes/i10t/speech-recognizer/speech-recognizer.markdown

 The section on live recordings will use AVAudioEngine.
 The text will guide you through it, but you may want to familiarize yourself if you haven't used it before.
 The 2014 WWDC session *AVAudioEngine in Practice* is a great intro to this, and can be found here - [apple.co/28tATc1](http://apple.co/28tATc1)

+**This session video explains many of the systems and terminology we use later in the tutorial, so we highly recommend you watching it first.**

 The Speech Recognition framework does not work in the simulator, so be sure you have a real device with iOS 10 for this chapter.

 ## Getting Started